ttu/dotnet-fake-json-server/README.md

 * No database.
 Data is stored to a JSON file
 * CRUD operations (GET, PUT, POST, PATCH, DELETE)
 * Async versions of update operations with long running jobs
+* Simulate delay for requests
-* Start server and API is ready to be used with any data
+* Start the Server and API is ready to be used with any data

 ## Features